lbdyck/showz/README.md

 ## Requirements

 First you ***must*** have SHOWZOS installed.
-    Note: if SHOWZOS is not executed APF authorized then 33 reports will not be generated
+    Note: 1) if SHOWZOS is not executed APF authorized then 33 reports will not be generated
+          2) Must be SHOWZOS Version 8.00 or newer.

 SHOWZOS can be found on the www.cbttape.org site in File 492.